clickpulp/ags-modules/docs/README.md

 # Clickpulp AGS Modules Documentation

-*This doc is a work in progress.
-The modules are currently used for internal development but you are welcome to export and install them on your game as they are free to use.*
+*Welcome!
+These modules are tools to make your Adventure Game Studio game more modern and player-friendly.
+They're free to use and designed to save you time.*

-## Setup
+## Getting Started

-1. A lot of the modules depend on each other and you may need to install all of them in the exact order in which appear in the example game under the `Clickpulp` folder.
+**Important:** These modules work together like a team - some need others to work properly.
+Install them in the same order they appear in the example game's `Clickpulp` folder to avoid issues.

-In a `game_start`, you can set your inventory and main menu gui optionally:
+**Optional Setup:** If you want to use the input handling features, you can tell the modules which menus you're using.
+Add this to your `game_start` function:

 ```agsscript
 void game_start() {